Muhammad Akram Khan

 He built the fort at Shergarh, as well as those at Dogah and Shahkot.
 His rule was a peaceful time for Tanawal, with no major conflicts.
 As well as being appointed a knight commander of the Order of the Star of India, he also received from the British Crown the title of Nawab Bahadur and this title was eventually granted to his descendants in perpetuity.

 The Imperial Gazetteer of India reported that in 1901 Amb had an area of 214 square miles and a population of 31,622.

-When he died his son khan Zaman khan succeeded him.
+When Akram Khan died, his son Khan Zaman Khan succeeded him.
 He should not be confused with Muhammad Akram Khan (1817–1852), one of the sons of Dost Mohammad Khan, Emir of Afghanistan.